TasumLuke/diabetic_retinopathy_detection/README.md

 # Diabetic Retinopathy Detection

-This repository contains a complete pipeline for detecting diabetic retinopathy from retinal images using deep learning.
+This repository contains a complete pipeline for detecting diabetic retinopathy from retinal images using machine learning.

 ## 📁 Project Structure